 Why RAiD?

 RAiD is specifically designed to support the dynamic nature of research projects: researchers and partner organisations may join or leave the project, project names may change, outputs are created over time, etc. RAiD tracks these changes and allows for a snapshot of the state of a project at a particular point in time.
-It is more than just a persistent identifier, it is also a global registry of research projects, with capabilities taylored to such projects, including:
+It is more than just a persistent identifier, it is also a global registry of research projects, with capabilities tailored to such projects, including:

 - Project-specific metadata — Uses a metadata schema specifically designed for research projects